 Gluten-free cupcakes – Okay, so let’s be honest … these are far from being the cupcakes that I like to make from scratch, but ya’ll – sometimes life happens, and once in a while ya just want a darn cupcake.
 For those of us who need to be gluten-free, I’m happy to have an option available that I can purchase!
 My kids seem to like these ones, too.

-So what did I miss?
+I know there are so many great options that are gluten free at Trader Joe’s.
+But did I miss anything?
 I know there are more items, and oftentimes the beauty of Trader Joe’s is in getting recommendations.
 So lmk what I’m missing in the comments below!

 Posts may contain affiliate links.
 Products purchased through an affiliate link have the same costs, but Easy Real Food will receive a small commission.
 This helps cover some of the costs for this site.
 We appreciate your support